grew-nlp/grew_doc/content/grew_match/install.md

 A web server is required.
 You can install [apache](https://www.apache.org) or one of the easy to install distribution like [LAMP on Linux](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29) or [MAMP on Mac OSX](https://www.mamp.info).

-In the following we will call `DOCUMENT_ROOT` the main folder accessible from your website:
+In the following, we will call `DOCUMENT_ROOT` the main folder accessible from your website:

  * with apache, it is defined in the `httpd.conf` file
  * with LAMP, it should be `/opt/lampp/htdocs/`
  * with MAMP, it should be `/Applications/MAMP/htdocs`

-In doubt, refer to the documentation of the corresponding web server.
+In needed, refer to the documentation of the corresponding web server.

-We use the port number `8888` below.
+We use here the port number `8888`.
 You may have to change this if this port number is already used.

 ## STEP 1: Install the webpage

 ### Download
-The code for the webpage is available through [`gitlab.inria.fr`](https://gitlab.inria.fr) with:
+The code for the webpage is available on [`gitlab.inria.fr`](https://gitlab.inria.fr/grew/grew_match):

 ```
 git clone https://gitlab.inria.fr/grew/grew_match.git